tlverse/tlverse-handbook/05-origami.md

 which helps us define the **risk**, also referred to as the **expected prediction error**.

+\begin{shortbox}
+\Boxhead{Constructing a library that is consistent with the data-generating distribution}
 Our goal, as further specified in the next chapter, will be to estimate the true risk of the proposed statistical learning method.
 Our goal(s) consist of: